RainOrigami/VoxYou/README.md

 VoxYou will automatically start with Windows.
 You can disable this in your Task Manager.

 ![Don't start with windows](https://i.imgur.com/ODFtnsC.png)

+### Saving

+To get VoxYou to automatically load whatever you have configured, be it cables, plugins or MIDI triggers, you have to save using `File` -> `Save`, otherwise VoxYou will discard any unsaved changes on the next restart.
+This way you can reset your changes to the last saved configuration by restarting VoxYou and you can experiment without having to worry about overwriting your current settings.

 ## Why